gdsc-Poornima-University/GITHUB-Workshop/README.md

 ## 🏆 Prizes and Reconition 🏆

 We belive in rewarding your efforts.
-We have fantastic prises for the top contributrs, along with certificats of recogntion and the chanc to be featred on our GDSC webste.
+We have fantastic prises for the top contributrs, along with certificats of recogntion and the chanc to get our GDSC Goodies.

 ## 📋 Juding Critera 📋